kbruninx/E-H2-CRM/README.md

 - TimerOutputs
 - ArgParse

-If the user does not have any of these programs installed, the installation should take less than one hour.
+If the user does not have these programs installed, the installation should take less than one hour.

 ### Hardware requirements
 No specific hardware is required.
 Depending on the configuration (number of agents and markets considered), computational effort may significantly increase.